Akshaykapoor/assignment/README.md

 ##FAQ:

 Q - How do you keep track of the last node server started ?
-A - We do this with the help of a variable (LAST_PROCESS_PORT), which is a global variable
+A - We do this with the help of a list variable (LAST_PROCESS_PORT), which is a global list
-    updated whenever a new server is added.
+    updated with the port number whenever a new server is added.
 Better approaches of having this information available are also possible by having a datastore which could be persistent and shared across many modules.
-    Can also be done by writing to a file
+    Can also be done by writing to a file.

 #########################################################################################